 Visiting a psychologist can often be a daunting experience, which makes holding a safe space to listen to individual needs really important.
 I work primarily from this perspective and ensure that my journey and work with an individual is collaborative and non-judgmental.

 I have experience working with a diverse range of issues across settings, including in-patient hospitals, facilitating group work for young people with anxiety and trauma at Headspace, addiction and mood-related issues, and behaviour management programs for children (2-10 years).
 I have also been extensively trained in cognitive assessments, particularly working with neurodiverse population.
 I am knowledgeable about gender diversity, inclusivity and am LGBTQIA+ and sex work friendly.

 Saturdays: 8:00 am - 1:00 pm

-I am a registered provisional psychologist and am currently completing my Master of Clinical Psychology.
+I am a registered psychologist and am currently completing my clinical registrar program.
+My pronouns are she/her.